13kparkin/Gatherly/README.md

 Getting started with the backend server:

 1. Clone the repository: `git clone https://github.com/13kparkin/Meetup-API-Project`
+2. Navigate to the backend directory
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Set up the database: `npm run db:create && npm run db:migrate`
+4. Set up the database: `npm run db:create && npm run db:migrate`
-4. Start the server: `npm run dev`
+5. Start the server: `npm run dev`
-5. Navigate to `http://localhost:3000` in your browser.
+6. Navigate to `http://localhost:3000` in your browser.

 Starting the react server: